Special cases for termination

 Less common reasons for giving notice to terminate the employment relationship are termination in connection with a transfer of business, termination in connection with a reorganisation procedure, bankruptcy or death of the employer, and the provision that an employment contract may be deemed cancelled if the employee has been absent from work without giving a valid reason for more than one week.

 Right to terminate in connection with a transfer of business

+Transfer of business refers to assignment of an enterprise, business, corporate body, foundation or an operative part of these to another employer in cases where the transferred business or part of it, whether full-time or part-time, remains unchanged or similar after the transfer.
 When the employer transfers the business to a third party, employees on both indefinitely valid and fixed-term employment contracts are entitled to give notice to terminate their contracts as at the date of transfer, provided that they have been notified of the transfer by the employer or the assignee no later than one month before the transfer date.
 Employees informed later than that are entitled to give notice to terminate their employment contracts as at the date of transfer or later, though no later than one month after being informed of the transfer.

 Termination in connection with a reorganisation procedure

 The Employment Contracts Act specifies the circumstances in which giving notice to terminate is allowed in connection with a reorganisation procedure.
 The employer is allowed to give two months' notice to terminate an employee’s employment contract.
 In cases where the period of notice applied to the employment contract is shorter than two months, the employment contract may be terminated in accordance with this period of notice.